alkampfergit/personal-blog/codewrecks/content/post/azdo/pipeline/powershell-build.md

 5. runs some unit tests.
 6. Create a nice seven zipped file with everything needed to create a release

-This is the very bare minimum for a standard build and it is quite simple once you create some utilities that can helps you in such common and mundane tasks.
-Now I usually create three distinct file: prebuild.ps1, build.ps1, postbuild.ps1.
-The reason is simple, pre and post build script are devoted to CI related task (semver, zipping etc) while build.ps1 uses pre and post and add standard build with MSbuild and Test with Nunit.
+This is the very bare minimum for a standard build and it is quite simple once you create some utilities that can helps you in such common and mundane tasks. ** Now I usually create three distinct file: prebuild.ps1, CompileAndTest.ps1, postbuild.ps1.** The reason is simple, pre and post build script are devoted to CI related task (semver, zipping etc) and CompileAndTest.ps1 does compile and runs tests.

+> Avoid a single big script file, separate your builds file in logical steps of your CI.

-The reason for this separation is that I can decide in my CI engine to use pre and post build but doing build and test with standard tasks for the specified CI engine.
-The reason is simple, some engines like Azure DevOps have dedicated section for test and build reporting and using included Tasks makes everything works without any problem.
+The reason for this separation is **the ability to choose which use with your CI Engine of choice**.
+You can go entirely with PowerShell, or you can only use pre and post build script and doing Build and Test directly with CI specific Tasks.

 If you are interested you can find sample project [here in GitHub](https://github.com/alkampfergit/BasicAspNetForDeploy) and all helpers function are [published in PowerShell gallery](https://www.powershellgallery.com/packages/BuildUtils/0.1.9) while [utilities source code is as usual in GitHub](https://github.com/AlkampferOpenSource/powershell-build-utils).